Holomorphic curves in Stein domains and the tau-invariant: Examples

-In the case that $d=1$ we can also compute $\tau(M_{3},\mathfrak s_0)$, but we can use the methods of lattice cohomology.
+In the case that $d=1$ we can also compute $\tau(M_{3},\mathfrak s_0)$, but we need to use the methods of lattice cohomology.
 In \cite{Alfieri} the first author came up with a formula to compute the upsilon invariant of a graph knot, see \cite[Section 2]{Alfieri} for details.
 A similar formula can be shown to be true for any link in a rational graph.
 This is a fairly simple adaptation of the argument in \cite[Section 4.4]{Alfieri}.
-See \cite{BLZ} for more general results.